hynek/argon2-cffi/FAQ.rst

    #.
 The *Argon2* library had no concept of a "wrong password" error in the beginning.
       Therefore when writing these bindings, an exception with the full error had to be raised so you could inspect what went actually wrong.

-      It goes without saying that it's impossible to switch now for backward-compatibility reasons.
+      Changing that now would be a very dangerous break of backwards-compatibility.
    #.
 In my opinion, a wrong password should raise an exception such that it can't pass unnoticed by accident.
       See also The Zen of Python: "Errors should never pass silently."
    #.
 It's more `Pythonic <https://docs.python.org/3/glossary.html#term-EAFP>`_.